Committed to Fairness and Equity in Testing

 Formal Review Processes and Guidelines

-All of our tests and other products undergo rigorous formal reviews to ensure that they adhere to our fairness guidelines, which are set forth in seven publications:
+All of our tests and other products undergo rigorous formal reviews to ensure that they adhere to our fairness guidelines, which are set forth in eight publications:

 ETS Standards for Quality and Fairness